vicweill/Python-Seoul-Bike-Sharing/README.md

 I found the template on internet and I wanted to improve but I had no time, maybe I will do it later.

+Important : sometimes, we need to unzoom the page to see the results, don't forget to do it on the 'full prediction' page ;)

 ** > I don't know why but VS Code doesn't find numpy when I try to import it.
 The problem might come from my computer.

 ## Conclusions